 The document is then used for detailing the "plan" of how to deliver the project, as well as to collaborate with key stakeholders including the engineers and designers.
 In Delibr, this document would have a structure similar to this:

 Product managers should avoid being project managers

 Being a product manager is at the same time an enormously important and difficult job.
 If product managers are pulled into unrelated projects, they are likely to perform less well in their core role, to the detriment of their organization.

 Therefore, whenever product managers are asked to run projects they have not defined themselves, and that has no clear link to the metrics of their product they are trying to improve, they often do best in trying to politely resist.

-If you are ever in that situation, you can refer to this document.
+If you are ever in that situation, you can refer back to this article.